 Warm-Toned Wood For A Nordic-Inspired Spa Bath

-Warm-toned woods can help enhance the light in your bathroom, making your space feel lighter, brighter, and a little bit cozier.
-Light, warm-toned, naturally-finished woods have also long been used in the building of saunas, so even if you aren’t constructing one yourself, choosing natural wood bathroom vanities in similar colors can help impart that traditional inviting, spa-like feel on your space.
+Warm-toned woods can help enhance the light in your bathroom, making your space feel lighter, brighter, and cozier.
+Why does this work so well?
+Light, warm-toned, naturally-finished wood is typically used in the construction of saunas.
+That means even if you aren’t constructing one yourself, choosing natural wood bathroom vanities in similar colors can help impart that traditional inviting, spa-like feel on your space.

 Cool-Toned Wood For A More Subdued Natural Feel